Free Birth Injury Consultation

 If your child experienced a neonatal or perinatal arterial ischemic stroke, and has suffered as a result, consider contacting our experienced birth injury attorneys.
 We can discuss your unique situation and help you understand your potential legal options.

-Call us at (877) 262-9767 or fill out our online contact form.
-We represent children and families nationwide, and have offices in Chicago, New York and Wilmington, DE.
+Call us at (877) 262-9767 or contact us online to schedule a free consultation.
+We represent families nationwide and have offices in Chicago IL, Baltimore MD, New York NY, and Wilmington DE.